What the Scores Mean

 As an employee in the roll of A Cool Position

-Your employee's results have been compiled below!
-You will see their High-low Report, which includes breakdowns of their top 3 and bottom 3 key indicators, as well as their Mid Report, which shows which attributes fall in the center of their workplace preferences.
+Your results have been compiled below!
+You will see your High-low Report, which includes breakdowns of your top 3 and bottom 3 key indicators, as well as your Mid Report, which shows which attributes fall in the center of your workplace preferences.

 Check out our guide on How to Read Your Results.